 With vision therapy, you can train the connections between your eyes and brain to strengthen your visual skills and enhance your boxing performance.

-Schedule an appointment with your eye doctor for a thorough evaluation of your functional vision.
+Schedule an appointment with an eye doctor for a thorough evaluation of your visual skills.

-Your doctor will determine which visual skills require strengthening, and can prescribe a program of vision therapy to help you gain the confidence you seek and the boxing champion reputation you desire.
+Your eye doctor will determine which visual skills require strengthening, and can prescribe a program of vision therapy to help you gain the confidence you seek and become the boxing champion you desire.